mikage-emu/3dbrew/content/LCD_Registers.md

 title = 'LCD Registers'
 +++

-Other registers that used to be documented on this page are now at [GPU Registers](GPU_Registers "wikilink").
+Other registers that used to be documented on this page are now at [GPU](categories/GPU "wikilink").

 # Registers